Yandex Cloud

 • Service account with bucket access.

-• (Optional) Public access to the subcluster with the master host.
+• Optionally, public access to the master host subcluster.

-We recommend specifying the minimum required settings of host resources.
+We recommend specifying the minimum required settings for host resources.

 5. Use SSH to connect to the temporary Yandex Data Processing cluster.